History of Toddington services

 Things began to improve and refurbishment in 1974 made Toddington the first service station with a "free-flow snack supermarket layout", which was described by a design journal as an "interesting initiative" that promises "promises a much improved service to the public".
 This was the first project which aimed to reduce the amount of time each customer spent actually inside the amenity building, which, 30 years later, became the basis of most service station planning.

 The new Granada Chef waitress restaurant had brown, orange and red décor, and tables laid with paper place mats.
+It was a success and rolled out further.

 Growth and Stagnation